ampproject/amphtml/spec/amp-var-substitutions.md

 #### First Seen Time

-Provides the time when at least 1px of the element is on the screen for the first time since the trigger is registered by `amp-analytics`.
+Provides the time when at least 1px of the element is on the screen for the first time since the page has become visible.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${firstSeenTime}`

 #### First Visible Time

-Provides the time when the element met visibility conditions for the first time since the trigger is registered by `amp-analytics`.
+Provides the time when the element met visibility conditions for the first time since the page has become visible.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${firstVisibleTime}`